119 Manville Rd Unit 1, Scarborough, ON M1L 4J7

 When Should You Inform the Insurer?

-You should ideally inform your insurer before the car is collected for scrapping.
+Ideally, you should inform your insurer before your car is collected for scrapping.
 This gives you time to explore cancellation options, remove the vehicle from coverage, and potentially receive a refund for unused days.
-If your car is already gone, don’t worry, just call the insurer as soon as you are able.
+If your car has already been scrapped, don’t worry — just contact your insurer as soon as possible.
 You will need to explain when and where the vehicle was scrapped, along with whether or not you returned the plates.

 Also Read: Selling a Car Without Insurance in Ontario: Risks & Smart Solutions